 Riley has litigated a broad range of commercial, pharmaceutical, product-liability, and healthcare matters.
 For example, he recently was part of a trial team that obtained a defense verdict on breach of contract and specific performance claims in a bench trial involving the $111 million sale of a partially completed nuclear power plant.

-In particular, Riley regularly assists clients with legal strategy, motion practice, and appeals.
-In this role, he has assisted as an “appellate lawyer at trial,” with responsibility for briefing dispositive motions, Daubert motions, motions in limine, and post-judgment motions, and for handling various evidentiary and legal issues arising over the course of trial.
+Riley also regularly assists clients with legal strategy, motion practice, and appeals.
+He has assisted with appeals at the U.S. Court of Appeals for the Eleventh Circuit and in appellate courts in Alabama and Wisconsin.
+He also has assisted as an “appellate lawyer at trial,” with responsibility for briefing dispositive motions, Daubert motions, motions in limine, and post-judgment motions, and for handling various evidentiary and legal issues arising over the course of trial.

-Riley received his J.D. (with honors) from Emory University School of Law, where he was a managing editor of the Emory Law Journal.
-He was also an extern for the Hon.
+Before joining Bradley, Riley received his J.D. (with honors) from Emory University School of Law, where he was a managing editor of the Emory Law Journal.
+He also was an extern for the Hon.
 Richard W. Story of the U.S. District Court for the Northern District of Georgia.
 Riley graduated from Auburn University with a B.A. in Political Science (magna cum laude).